Anyone with prior knowledge of digital marketing has heard of keyword intent.

-Apart from branded searches, product keywords also include words such as affordable, top, cheapest, comparison, and review.
+Besides branded searches, product keywords include affordable, top, cheapest, comparison, and review.
 Out of these, product-specific keywords have the highest conversion rates and increase your SEO rankings.

 What Are Low Intent Keywords

-Low intent keywords are largely informational or navigational.
+Low intent keywords are primarily informational or navigational.
 The conversion rates are usually low since the focus is on providing information instead of selling a product.

 That’s It On Keyword Intent

 While sorting out keywords, remember to choose them in terms of relevancy, competition, search volume, keyword reliability, etc. Ensure that you deliver content based on the user query and use long-tail keywords for more reliable rankings and improved conversion rates when you create content.

 Before we go, here’s one word of advice.
 Always ask yourself what your purpose for creating a particular piece of content is.
 Are you looking for more clicks on your page, or do you want users to visit it with transactional or commercial intent?